scorphus/okapi/README.rst

 ---------------------------------------------
 In the file ``settings/base.py`` under the ``OKAPI CONFIGURATION`` section, you can add a boolean setting in order to enable/disable okapi for your project.
-It could be interesting to have it enabled in QA or staging environment and when deeply tested, activate it also in production.
+It could be interesting to have it enabled in QA or staging environment and after it has been properly tested, activate it also in production.

 You can have a section into ``your-project-name/settings/dev.py``: